ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.dotnet.markdown

 A document includes the Counter's _name_, while the Counter's actual _value_ is kept in a separate location.
 Modifying a Counter's value doesn't require the modification of the document itself.
-This results in a performant and uncostly operation.
+This results in highly efficient operation.

 ---